00-01/gap_sdk/README.md

 First, use the following command to configure the shell environment correctly for the GAP SDK.
-It must be done for each terminal session**:
+It must be done for each terminal session:

 ~~~~~shell
 cd ~/gap_sdk